-Focus Area 1 - Create a New School Staffing Model
+Focus Area 1 - Create a New School Staffing Model Link to this section

-Resource Alignment Initiative goal: Establish a school staffing model so that each school is staffed based on each school’s enrollment and student characteristics
+Resource Alignment Initiative goal: Establish a school staffing model so that each school is staffed based on each school’s enrollment and student characteristics.

 In 2022, SFUSD adopted ambitious five-year goals for student outcomes.
 The District also adopted guardrails, such as serving the whole child, that represent our values and guide our strategies for meeting our goals.
 As part of the Resource Alignment Initiative, the District is aligning resources to support our efforts to meet these goals.
 Specifically, the District has developed a plan for staffing and budgets based on each school’s enrollment and student characteristics.